 The display of the Event Properties dialog box is refreshed.
 Which contents are displayed depends upon the protocol with which the workflow template has been configured.
-The following sections explain how to define the Receive Business Event for each of the protocols supported by the WebLogic Collaborate plug-in to the Studio.
+The following sections explain how to define the Receive Business Event for each of the protocols supported by the B2B integration plug-in.